sehundpark/personal-portfolio/README.md

 # Sehun Park's Portfolio
+This React-based portfolio application showcases my front-end development projects and more through a responsive, single-page interface.
+Built with React hooks, styled-components, and react-router-dom, it features a dark mode toggle, dynamic content rendering, and custom components like an image slider.

 ![personalportfolio](https://github.com/user-attachments/assets/2550caea-6fde-48fe-8111-ee12a06e249e)

-This project is a React-based personal portfolio website that showcases my skills as a Front-End Developer and highlights some of my recent work.

 ## 🌐 Live Demo